jacvchr/OperatingSystemChooser/README.md

 - Methods to add Yes and No nodes (`addYesNode` and `addNoNode`)
 - Methods to search the Decision tree and sort the Yes/No nodes (`searchTreeAndAddYesNode` and `searchTreeAndAddNoNode`)

-Near the end of the class, there are the methods `queryBinTree` (Both default and parameterized constructors) and `askQuestion`. `askQuestion` is a method that is found in the parameterized `queryBinTree`, which is used to ask a question and add the input to the current node. `queryBinTree` is used to create and continue the question/answer flow for the `UserClient.java` class.
+Near the end of the class, there are the methods `queryBinTree` (both default and parameterized constructors) and `askQuestion`. `askQuestion` is a method that is found in the parameterized `queryBinTree`, which is used to ask a question and add the input to the current node. `queryBinTree` is used to create and continue the question/answer flow for the `UserClient.java` class.

 ### User Client/Interface
 The `UserClient.java` class used in this project is the interface that interacts with the user.
 There are three main parts to this class: